radiylon/will-maker-gql/README.md

 `npm run start` runs the app normally
 `npm run serve` runs the app with nodemon for fast refresh

-You should see `MongoDB connected...` and a corresponding server is running message.
+You should see `MongoDB connected...` and a corresponding url to the app.

 Once the app is running, open [http://localhost:5001](http://localhost:5001) to view the project in your browser.
 Note: Might require an additional click to get into Apollo Studio.